plum-tech/CalcuPiano/specifications/Soundpack.md

     plus.wav
     icon.png  # Optional
     preview.png # Optional
-    soundpack.json  # Optional
+    soundpack.json # Essential
 ```

+- `sounds/` directory and the audio files are indispensable, and the names cannot be wrong.

+- `sheets/` directory is optional.
+Every sheet music will be loaded and marked as `From MySoundpack`
+  in the `Sheets` page.
+Users can also check which soundpack they come from in the `Soundpack` page.

 ### MetaData

 `soundpack.json` contains the metadata of a soundpack.

-It's worth noting that it's optional in a [Simple Soundpack](#Simple), so the design should take
+It's worth noting that it's optional in a simple soundpack, so the design should take
 the *placeholders* into account.
 Also, the authors may not fully use the metadata, for example,
 omit some unnecessary properties, like `url`.
 Meanwhile, the internationalization support is
 considerate.
 Therefore, the properties should have a default value and should be checked each time